maxguru/mysql-vector/README.md

 Normalized vector storage uses VARBINARY(4 * dimension).
 MySQL's maximum VARBINARY length is 65,535 bytes, so the maximum supported dimension for float32 storage is floor(65,535 / 4) = 16,383.
 Binary quantized codes use VARBINARY(ceil(dimension/8)) for Stage 1 filtering.
 While this could theoretically support up to 524,280 bits, the effective limit is governed by the normalized vector storage (16,383 dimensions).

 ## Features
-- Management of database tables.
+- Management of the database vector table.
 - Support for multiple vector tables within a single database.
 - Vector operations: insertion, deletion, retrieval, and search by cosine similarity.
 - Support for high-dimensional vectors (up to 16,383 dimensions).